BILL'S

 Russ Bergh Photo

-Jeep Herbert's Frank Trinkhaus – built Chevy is an example
+Jeep Herbert's Frank Trinkhaus – built Chevy is

 of a coupe new enough to have no rag top problems.
 Below -